-Type of Policy: PCOB Operating Procedures Policy No. PCOB-2 Subject: POWERS AND DUTIES Approval: City County Resolution, as required per Va.
+Type of Policy: PCOB Operating Procedures Policy No. PCOB-2 Subject: POWERS AND DUTIES Approval: City County ResolutionBy Vote of City Council, as required per Va.
 Code § 9.1-601(D) Approval Date: DRAFT Effective Date:

 The purpose of this Operating Procedure is to establish the process by which an Executive Director to the Board is selected, and to detail the roles and responsibilities of the Executive Director to the Board.